 The Palliser Hotel has a slightly different look from the Chateau-style CPR hotels.
 Built by the CPR and named after explorer John Palliser, this Edwardian building was designed by Montreal architects in the Chicago style.

-The Fairmont Palliser is now owned and operated by the luxury chain of the same name, which owns many of the historic railway hotels, including the Chateau Lake Louise, the Macdonald in Edmonton, the Chateau Frontenac in Quebec City, the Royal York in Toronto, and the Empress in Victoria.
+The Fairmont Palliser is now owned and operated by the eponymous chain.
+Fairmont now owns many of the historic railway-era luxury hotels, including the Chateau Lake Louise, the Macdonald in Edmonton, the Chateau Frontenac in Quebec City, the Royal York in Toronto, and the Empress in Victoria.